Kyriosity/read-write/readme+/dev/.net/readme+/design/readme+/cs-think_tasks.md

   ```
 </details>

 This allows to **a)**&nbsp;load the stuff on&nbsp;demand only, **b)**&nbsp;spread resources peaks, **c)**&nbsp;split suspense.
-However the suspense remains.
+Nonetheless, the suspense remains.

-Powers of modern home laptops are mostly idle, while platforms like .NET allow accurately run multiple processes in background.
-Thus it's not important to delay tasks but prepare them as much as possible in background, and seamlessly produce results, when required.
+The power and storage of home laptops are excessive and mostly idle<sup>:video_game:</sup>, while platforms like .NET ensure the background running of multiple processes.
+Thus it's not crucial to delay tasks but to complete them as much as possible in the background, and seamlessly produce results when required.

+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:video_game:</sup> <sub>We mean usual office, browsers, business applications, and dev environments - not high performance servers, top games, video processing or mining.</sub>

 ## Tasks